 Enough silliness about names.
 You now know mine if you didn’t before, and that’s a good start.
 There are more important issues at hand to discuss, aren’t there?
 Issues like, for example, where I live, and what I do all day, and whom do I know and for what purpose I write this blog.
 So, as we used to say as kids when we jumped our bikes off the homemade plywood ramp, “here goes nothing!”

-Most days, savvy sleuths can find me working as director of online communications for a non-profit in Washington D.C. — however, I’ll always consider myself an expatriate Tennessean.
+Most days, savvy sleuths can find me working as chief brand officer for a non-profit in Washington D.C. — however, I’ll always consider myself an expatriate Tennessean.
 My blood runneth orange, and which I can prove by degree.
 I’ve also sojourned in Louisville, Kentucky, where I studied at The Southern Baptist Theological Seminary, a stellar school that challenged me intellectually, spiritually, and physically (from lifting all the books).
 I graduated with a Master of Divinity in Theology, majoring in Biblical and Theological Studies.

 I now live in northern Virginia with my beautiful wife Lori, who survives my peculiar personality with the utmost grace.
 It is she who encouraged me to begin this blog back in the wilderness days of blogging in 2003.
-We were married in 2001 in Knoxville, TN, and have since welcomed two children into our family who keep our time filled with much joy and wonder.
+We were married in 2001 in Knoxville, TN, and have since welcomed four children, who keep our time filled with much joy and wonder.

 So, here are a few of the answers you may have been seeking when you clicked the “About” link.
 I’ll leave it to my posts to dispense any further information.
 It’s more fun that way anyhow.